-- 8.1 No candidate whose misconduct has been proven shall be permanently barred from entry to any future College examinations; however, where misconduct has been proven; the details of the case will be passed to the relevant regulatory body (i.e. the General Medical Council) and for candidates in a UK training programme, the individual responsible for overseeing their training. - As stated in paragraphs 4.4 and 5.3 of these Regulations, where an allegation of misconduct is sustained, the relevant authority will decide the appropriate penalty.
+- 8.1 No candidate whose misconduct has been proven shall be permanently barred from entry to any future College examinations. - 8.2 As stated in paragraphs 4.4 and 5.3 of these Regulations, where an allegation of misconduct is sustained, the relevant MRCP(UK) authority will decide the appropriate penalty.
 In making these decisions, all involved are expected to have regard to established precedent.
 These are guidelines for normal circumstances and not binding, and do not preclude the relevant authority from determining a lesser or more severe penalty to be appropriate should the circumstances warrant this.
-However, in all cases the responsible authority shall consider: - (a) The risks to patient safety of the candidate's actions - (b) The need to preserve the integrity of the examination - (c) Natural justice and consistency with previous penalties - (d) Evidence of contrition and an understanding of the gravity of the offence
+However, in all cases the responsible authority shall consider: - (a) The risks to patient safety/staff welfare of the candidate's actions - (b) The need to preserve the integrity of the examination - (c) Natural justice and consistency with previous penalties - (d) Evidence of contrition and an understanding of the gravity of the offence